ClassicUO/classicuo-web/site/players/faq.md

 Optionally you can clear the storage, but this will of course result in needing to re-download the files next time you click Play.

-### Why do I need to login using Discord?
+### Why do I need to log in using Discord?

-Discord authentication helps us prevent abuse of the client, and curbs cheating as shard owners can choose to ban people via Discord account rather than just an IP which can be easily changed.
+**Discord authentication helps us prevent abuse of the client**, and curbs cheating as shard owners can choose to ban people via Discord account rather than just an IP which can be easily changed.

 The client also store user profiles in the cloud, so you can go to any device and keep your same macros,